AlirezaAzadbakht/Machine-Vision/sift-algorithm/README.md

 we use above image as our benchmark image

  ### The scale space
- in first step we must make scale spaces of image, make four octave and each octave has 5 scale.
+ in first step we must make scale spaces of image, make four octaves and each octave has 5 scales.

 ```Python
     def getOctaves(img):